 Argentina: The government announced the closure of INADI

-It's part of Javier Milei's statewide reduction.
-The Institute Against Discrimination, Xenophobia, and Racism said they had not been notified.
+This is part of Javier Milei's state-level cuts.
+The Institute Against Discrimination, Xenophobia, and Racism stated that they were not notified.

 Share

-Argentine presidential spokesman Manuel Adorni announced in his morning address that the government has decided to close the Institute against Discrimination, Xenophobia and Racism ( INADI ) as part of the reduction of the state structure of the Javier Milei government.
+Argentine presidential spokesman Manuel Adorni announced in his morning address that the government decided to close the National Institute Against Discrimination, Xenophobia and Racism ( INADI ) as part of the reduction of the state structure of Javier Milei's government.

-"We are taking the first steps toward dismantling various institutions that are useless, are large political funds, or are used to generate militant employment.
-The first of these will be the INADI ( National Institute of Statistics and Census).
-We are beginning to permanently close it," the spokesperson said.
-"We will no longer finance political schemes or institutions that offer political favors.
-We cannot force people to continue supporting politics with their taxes," he said.
+“We are taking the first steps to dismantle various institutions that serve no purpose, are simply political slush funds, or are used to create jobs for political operatives.
+The first of these will be INADI .
+We are beginning its definitive closure,” the spokesperson said.
+“We will no longer fund political cronyism or places where political favors are exchanged.
+We cannot allow people to continue supporting politics with their taxes,” he said.

 Ads without notification

-Presentes contacted INADI, and they said they hadn't been notified.
-"Even yesterday, the appointment of the new auditor, María de los Ángeles Quiroga, appeared in the Official Gazette.
-In any case, it's something we were expecting; they want that trophy for the stands."
+Presentes contacted INADI and they said they hadn't been notified.
+"Even yesterday, the appointment of the new administrator, María de los Ángeles Quiroga, was published in the Official Gazette.
+Anyway, it's something we expected; they want that trophy for the stands.".

-The closure of INADI was one of the points of the project "Bases and Starting Points for the Freedom of Argentines."
+The closure of INADI was one of the points of the project “Bases and Starting Points for the Freedom of Argentinians”.

 empower people to freely live their sexuality and gender identity, categories protected by the American Convention on Human Rights according to the Inter-American Court of Human Rights (IACHR),” said a statement from Orgullo y Lucha, the LGBTI+ organization.